thewtex/thesis/bayesian_regularization/bayesian_regularization.rst

 Peak hopping errors and degradation in the quality of the strain image results primarily from signal decorrelation [Varghese2001, Varghese1998]_.
-The source of signal decorrelation can be large axial deformations that distort the signal, motion of tissue in the elevational direction relative to the probe, or undesirable physiological motion [Kallel1997,Kallel1997a]_.
+The source of signal decorrelation can be large axial deformations that distort the signal, reverberations, motion of tissue in the elevational direction relative to the probe, or undesirable physiological motion [Kallel1997,Kallel1997a]_.

 Most approaches to address signal decorrelation can be placed in two categories.
-One strategy trys to reduce peak hopping be restricting the search region of a matching kernel.
+One strategy tries to reduce peak hopping by restricting the search region of a matching kernel.
 Tighter search regions are feasible when the center of the search region is initialized appropriately.
 Sometimes, *a priori* knowledge of the type of motion expected is used to initialize search regions.
 Hall et al. described an implementation where the displacement is always assumed to be null at the transducer surface [Hall2003]_.
-This is a reasonable assumption since the transducer must always remain in contact with the tissue to generate an image and the stiffness of transducer is so much higher than the soft tissue, it can be considered a rigid body.
+This is a reasonable assumption since the transducer must always remain in contact with the tissue to generate an image and the stiffness of transducer is much higher than the soft tissue, so it effectively a rigid body.
 Motion tracking starts from the transducer surface, and the displacement estimates are used initialize search regions deeper into tissue.
 Basarab et al. describe a similar strategy [Basarab2008]_.
 Search regions are propagated by displacement estimates starting from the center of the transducer.
-The points initialized are set in a "V" shaped front in order to better initialize lateral displacements since lateral displacement is often near zero at the transducer's center during freehand compression and increases towards the edges of the transducer.
+The points initialized are set in a "V" shaped front in order to better initialize lateral displacements since lateral displacements are often near zero at the transducer's center during freehand compression and increases towards the edges of the transducer.

 Search region initialization strategies that do not depend on the presence of locations of zero displacement somewhere in the image use points or lines of high displacement estimation confidence.
-Instead of propagating search region centers axially from the transducer, estimates can be propagated from an A-line of high confidence [Jiang2007,Rivaz2010]_ or diagonally [Zahiri-Azar2006]_.
+Instead of propagating search region centers axially from the transducer, estimates can be propagated laterally from an A-line of high confidence [Jiang2007,Rivaz2010]_ or diagonally [Zahiri-Azar2006]_.
 Chen, Treece, Lindop, Gee, and Prager have described a quality-guided algorithm that uses multiple seed points [Chen2009]_.
-The initial seed points required a large search region.
+The initial seed points require a large search region.
 After initialization, search regions are kept small.
 Displacements are estimated from neighbors adjacent to the seed with the search region centered at the seed's displacement.
 Among these neighbors and the other seed's neighbors, the location with the best quality metric is used to initialize the next set of search regions.
-The process proceeds iteratively until the entire image has been tracked, and search region initialization propagates from location of highest tracking quality.
-The quality metric used was normalized cross correlation.
+The process proceeds iteratively until the entire image has been tracked, and search region initialization propagates from locations of highest tracking quality.
+The quality metric used in [Chen2009]_ was normalized cross correlation.

 A weakness of the other search region initialization algorithms that the seeds algorithm overcomes is the presence of discontinuous locations.
 This can occur with a slip boundary along a tumor or the vessel wall of the carotid artery, for example.
-This weakness is also overcome by a coarse-to-fine scheme where displacements from a large kernel or low-pass filtered and sub-sampled kernel initializes the conter of the search region at progressively smaller kernel sizes to achieve a high resolution strain image [Pellot-Barakat2004, Shi2007, Yeung1998, Chen2007, Bai1999, Basarab2008, Lopata2009]_.
+This weakness is also overcome by a coarse-to-fine scheme where displacements from a large kernel or low-pass filtered and sub-sampled kernel initializes the center of the search region at progressively smaller kernel sizes to achieve a high resolution strain image [Pellot-Barakat2004, Shi2007, Yeung1998, Chen2007, Bai1999, Basarab2008, Lopata2009]_.
 This multi-resolution pyramid approach is commonly employed in many different types of registration problems.
-Since tracking in the coarse image can be performed on subsample data, initialized is performed quickly.
-Also, robustness is improved because initializition occurs near the final solution and local minima in the high frequency speckle are avoided.
+Since tracking in the coarse image can be performed on subsampled data, initialization is performed quickly.
+Also, robustness is improved because initialization occurs near the final solution and local minima in the high frequency speckle are avoided.

 The second strategy to address decorrelation noise in ultrasound displacement estimation incorporates displacements from neighboring blocks into the displacement estimation equation.
-Filtering approaching remove noise but come at the cost of reduced strain dynamic range and spatial resolution.
+Filtering approaches remove noise but come at the cost of reduced strain dynamic range and spatial resolution.
 For example, a median filter can be used to remove outliers, [Thitaikumar2008a]_.
-During estimation of strains from estimated displacement, a least squares fit to the displacement can be used estimate the local slope in displacement, i.e. the strain [Kallel1997a]_.
-A statistical model of the displacements can be taken and the Kalman filter used during estimation for the strain [Rivaz2010]_.
+During estimation of strains from estimated displacement, a least squares fit to the displacement can be used estimate the local slope in displacement [Kallel1997a]_.
+A statistical model of the displacements can be taken and the Kalman filter used during estimation of the strain [Rivaz2010]_.
 Alternatively, as mentioned previously, a cost function optimization approach can be taken involving a similarity metric term and a displacement continuity term.
 Both Jiang and Rivaz describe implementations of this approach that use